Gaussian Process Boosting: Which optimization problems are solved by the MERT/MERF and RE-EM tree algorithms and how are they related to the EM algorithm?

-\subsection{The EM algorithm for linear mixed effects models}
+\subsubsection{The EM algorithm for linear mixed effects models}

-Both approaches claim to be based on the EM algorithm \citep{dempster1977maximum}.
-Using the notation of Section \ref{model_def}, the E-step in iteration $t$ of an EM algorithm for mixed effect models works by, first, finding a maximizer for the mean function $F$ of the multivariate normal likelihood given the current estimate for the covariance matrix $\Psi_t$:
+We first briefly describe the EM algorithm \citep{dempster1977maximum} for linear mixed effects models.
+Using the notation of Section \ref{model_def}, the E-step in iteration $t$ of an EM algorithm for mixed effect models works by, first, finding a maximizer for the predictor function $F$ of the multivariate normal likelihood given the current estimate for the covariance matrix $\Psi_t$:

-second, conditional on this obtaining predictions for the random effects and then using these two quantities to calculate the expectation of the full data log-likelihood; see e.g. \citet{laird1982random} and \citet{wu2006nonparametric}.
+second, conditional on this obtaining predictions for the random effects and then using these two quantities to calculate the expectation of the full data log-likelihood; see, e.g., \citet{laird1982random} and \citet{wu2006nonparametric}.
 The EM algorithm then proceeds with the M-step by maximizing this expected full data log-likelihood to obtain an estimate for $\Psi_{t+1}$ or its parameters $\theta_{t+1}$.